 Lucy is a Registered Social Worker with her BSW from University of British Columbia and MSW from University of Toronto.
 Lucy has experience working in mental health & addiction with specialties in operational stress injury, brain injury rehab, attachment issues, and women’s mental health.
 She is passionate about clinical practice, research, education and advocacy around issues related to BPD and complex PTSD.
 She combines sound clinical knowledge with enthusiasm, humour, and radical genuineness.

 Rachel Ginsberg, MSW, RSW, Group Facilitator

 Rachel is a registered social worker and a recent graduate of the University of Toronto’s Master of Social Work program.
-She is a new and enthusiastic student of DBT and a facilitator in training with Dialectical Living.
-Her previous work includes individual and group counselling at a family health team as well as several years of experience as a teacher in both Canada and Mexico.
-In addition to facilitating groups, Rachel will be designing online courses for DL—keep an eye out for these on our website!
+She is a new and enthusiastic practitioner of DBT and a facilitator with Dialectical Living.
+Her work includes individual and group counselling at a family health team as well as several years of experience as a teacher in both Canada and Mexico.
+In addition to facilitating groups, Rachel has designed online courses for DL—keep an eye out for these on our website!
 When she is not working, Rachel enjoys travelling, cooking, and teaching Spanish.